 “I’ve gone from saint to whore and back to saint, all in one lifetime.”

 Bergman had solid stage and film training and a dozen screen credits in Sweden.
 She came to Hollywood in 1939 and at first struck audiences with her natural, fresh-scrubbed look and un-plucked eyebrows, which seemed revolutionary in an era where Marlene Dietrich and Joan Crawford were the biggest stars.

 She dominated the 1940s with a string of successes, proving her impressive range, despite her accent and big Nordic physicality.
-She convincingly played a Cockney slut and heartbreakingly pathetic victim in Dr. Jekyll And Mr. Hyde (1941), Spanish in For Whom the Bell Tolls (1943), a fragile Victorian wife being gaslight-ed by her husband played by Charles Boyer in the thriller Gaslight (1944), an unlikely, yet ravishingly funny French Creole New Orleans wanton woman in the underappreciated Saratoga Trunk (1945), and as the most radiant nun in history in The Bells of St. Mary’s (1945), plus Joan of Lorraine in Joan Of Arc (1948), a role for which she won a Tony Award two years earlier.
+She convincingly played a Cockney slut and heartbreakingly pathetic victim in Dr. Jekyll And Mr. Hyde (1941), a Spanish anti-fascist in For Whom the Bell Tolls (1943), a fragile Victorian wife being gaslit by her husband played by Charles Boyer in the thriller Gaslight (1944), an unlikely, yet ravishingly funny French Creole New Orleans wanton woman in Saratoga Trunk (1945), and as the most radiant nun in history in The Bells of St. Mary’s (1945), plus Saint Joan of Lorraine in Joan Of Arc (1948), a role for which she won a Tony Award two years earlier.

 Bob Hope joked that Bergman was in every other movie of the era, but she left Hollywood to work in experimental European films with Europeans Rossellini, Bernhard Wicki and Jean Renoir.
 She had an American second act that includes television productions of Hedda Gabler (1962) and Turn Of the Screw (1959) and improbably, but convincingly as Golda Meir in A Woman Called Golda (1982) her final film, winning a posthumous Emmy Award.